 Emotionally abusive parents could leave invisible mental scars that can sometimes last lifelong.
 Emotional abuse is the psychological pressure they use on children to get their work done.
 It could be isolation, humiliation, and intimidation (1).
 Some examples of abusing a child mentally are calling them names, inflicting severe punishments, constantly picking on them, making them feel worthless, neglecting, and ignoring them.

-Such behavior could impact their growing minds and bring drastic changes in their personality.
-However, it’s pretty difficult to identify it and work over it.
-But our post will help you understand the signs of emotionally abusive parents, its side effects, and how to deal with such a situation.
+Such behavior could impact their growing minds and have a drastic impact on their personality.
+Emotional abuse can be just as harmful as physical abuse, and it often causes lasting emotional harm.
+Read on as we help you understand the signs of emotionally abusive parents, their side effects, and how to deal with such a situation.

 Examples Of Emotional Abuse